-The next guy here, the third guy in this tableau, was Sergeant Mike Strank.
+The next guy here, the third guy in this tableau, was Sgt Mike Strank.
 Mike is my hero.
 He was the hero of all these guys.
-They called him the 'old man' because he was so old.
-He was already 24!
-When Mike would motivate his boys in training camp, he didn't say, 'Let's go kill some Japanese' or 'Let's die for our country.'
+They called him the "old man" because he was so old.
+He was already 24.
+When Mike would motivate his boys in training camp, he didn't say, "Let's go kill the enemy" or "Let's die for our country."
 He knew he was talking to little boys.
-Instead he would say, 'You do what I say and I'll get you home to your mothers.'
+Instead he would say, "You do what I say, and I'll get you home to your mothers."
 The last guy on this side of the statue is Ira Hayes, a Pima Indian from Arizona.
-Ira Hayes was one of them who lived to walk off Iwo Jima.
+Ira Haves walked off Iwo Jima.
 He went into the White House with my dad.
-President Truman told him, 'You're a hero.'
-He told reporters, 'How can I feel like a hero when 250 of my buddies hit the island with me and only 27 of us walked off alive?'
-So, you take your class at school, 250 of you spending a year together having fun, doing everything together.
+President Truman told him, "You're a hero."
+He told reporters, "How can I feel like a hero when 250 of my buddies hit the island with me and only 27 of us walked off alive?"
+So you take your class at school, 250 of you spending a year together having fun, doing everything together.
 Then all 250 of you hit the beach, but only 27 of your classmates walk off alive.
-That was Ira Haves.
+That was Ira Hayes.
 He had images of horror in his mind.
-Ira Haves carried the pain home with him and eventually died dead drunk, face down, drowned in a very shallow puddle, at the age of 32.
-'The next guy, going around the statue, is Franklin Sousley from Hilltop, Kentucky.
-His best friend, who is now 70, told me, 'Yeah, you know, we took two cows up on the porch of the Hilltop General Store.
+Ira Hayes eventually died dead drunk, face down at the age of 32, ten years after this picture was taken.
+The next guy, going around the statue, is Franklin Sousley from Hilltop, Kentucky, a fun-lovin' hillbilly boy.
+His best friend, who is now 70, told me, "Yeah, you know, we took two cows up on the porch of the Hilltop General Store.
 Then we strung wire across the stairs so the cows couldn't get down.
-Then we fed them Epsom salts.
-Those cows crapped all night.'
-Yes, he was a fun-lovin' hillbilly boy.
+Then we fed them Epson salts.
+Those cows crapped all night."
+Yes, he was a funlovin' hillbilly boy.
 Franklin died on Iwo Jima at the age of 19.
 When the telegram came to tell his mother that he was dead, it went to the Hilltop General Store.
 A barefoot boy ran that telegram up to his mother's farm.
 The neighbors could hear her scream all night and into the morning.
-Those neighbors lived 1⁄4 mile away.
+The neighbors lived a 1⁄4 mile away.